graphcommerce-org/graphcommerce/docs/framework/config.md

 Use the name, description, short description and meta data from the configured variant

+#### `gallery: Boolean`

+This option enables the automatic update of product gallery images on the product page when a variant is selected, provided that the gallery images for the selected variant differ from the currently displayed images.

 #### `url: Boolean`

 When a variant is selected the URL of the product will be changed in the address bar.